 Size and weight aside, the bassoon also requires all 10 fingers, and let’s not forget that you need to learn to control your lips and tongue, as well as your breathing

 That being said, with patience and a true commitment to practice you can learn how to play the bassoon, but be prepared for a challenge!

-Just like the guitar is a mainstream instrument, the piano is also an instrument that most kids try to learn first.
+Just like the guitar is a mainstream instrument, the piano is also an instrument that most kids try to learn first, despite the long list of closely related instruments that are easier to travel with.
 Similarly, the piano, despite its popularity is a difficult instrument to learn to play.

 I do need to add that once you get over the initial fear of playing with both of your hands and feet, and you get a sense of coordination, the basics are pretty easy to master.

 In fact, many kids start with piano lessons for the same reason.
 Plus the piano is a great tool to introduce students to music theory, and learning to read piano music is a great skill because even if you move on to a different musical instrument this knowledge will help you along your musical journey.

 But if you want to become a professional, the piano will keep getting more and more difficult as you go, mostly because the piano requires commitment and many hours of studying and practice.

 While the piano might seem like it’s not physically tasking, it can be hard on your wrist and fingers, especially if you’re not playing with the correct technique, which can even lead to injuries.